andresha20/ANGULAR-ecommerce-store/README.md

 # DEVELOPMENT DATA:
 1. Time taken: 3 days.
 2. CLIENT only.
 Products have been hardcoded into an array.
+3. Learnt that SERVICES are the way to go when it comes to replicating the useContext hook in React and accessing the information globally.

 # SCREENSHOTS:
 ![angular2](https://user-images.githubusercontent.com/80694673/228424239-6d8de170-ef14-471c-8e9e-d7de46cb3f9b.png)